robrichard/graphql-spec/spec/Section 3 -- Type System.md

 #### @defer Arguments

-* `if: Boolean` - When true, fragment may be deferred.
+* `if: Boolean` - When `true`, fragment may be deferred.
+When `false`, fragment will not be deferred and data will be included in the initial response.
 If omitted, defaults to `true`.
 * `label: String` - A unique label across all `@defer` and `@stream` directives in an operation.
 This label should be used by GraphQL clients to identify the data from patch responses and associate it with the correct fragments.
 If provided, the GraphQL Server must add it to the payload.

 ### @stream